Visiting Whipsnade Zoo With Young Children

 A young girl in a pale pink flowered coat stroking a brown pygamy goat sitting in the dust

-The lemurs, giraffes, penguins and meerkats are all good bets to see interesting activity through out the day, but for other animals try stopping by at feeding time when they will be awake and active.
+The lemurs, giraffes, penguins and meerkats are all good bets to see interesting activity throughout the day, but for other animals try stopping by at feeding time when they will be awake and active.
 At the entrance to the zoo there is a board which will tell you the feeding times and when the shows of the day are on.
-If your children are happy to sit still the Sea Lion show (closed until summer 2017) and Birds of Prey Display are good fun.
+If your children are happy to sit still, the Birds of Prey Display is good fun.

 The steam train at ZSL Whipsnade Zoo pulling along carriages with people in